lyrasis/kiba-extend/doc/file_registry_entry.md

 # File Registry Entry

-## PATH_REQ

-Constant registering the known source/destination classes and whether each requires a file path for read/write.

-If you create or incorporate a new source/destination class, you will get a warning if you use it and do not register it here.

-## reghash
+## Note: SourceDestRegistry

+`Kiba::Extend::Registry::FileRegistryEntry` mixes in the `Kiba::Extend::Registry::SourceDestRegistry` module, which provides certain information about source and destination types necessary for validating them and preparing entries using them for use in jobs.

+If you create/use a new source or destination type in your File Registry, it will need to be added to `SourceDestRegistryConstant` or you will get errors.

+(This is one of the signs I made a poor design choice around FileRegistryEntry modeling, which I now thing needs to be re-implemented using the Strategy pattern or something else.
+But here it is for now.)

+## File Registry Data hashes in your ETL application

 A file registry entry is initialized with a Hash of data about the file.
 This Hash will be sent from your ETL application.